 Legal Status of Refugees and Internally Displaced Persons in Camps

 Social integration of unaccompanied refugee children and adolescents

-Reducing Violence against Women by Addressing Domestic Violence and Honor Killings
+Reducing Violence against Women by Addressing Honour Killings

-Reproductive Rights for Women Working in the Labor Force
+Reproductive Rights for Women Working in the Labour Force

 Water as a human right – the necessity of sustainable development and solutions